 Make sure the items are in sequential order and that each task has an easy-to-identify next step.
 If a task is out of order, you can drag and drop it and put it in the correct sequence in this list.

-This is a useful technique if you feel that a current project might be important sometime in the future.
-You can simply take this project and turn into a downloadable file.
+This is a useful technique if you feel that a current project might be important some time in the future.
+You can simply take this project and turn it into a downloadable file.

 There are two ways to export a file:

 - Export to a file where you can download the steps in a .CSV file.